aeternusrahl/herdic/README.md

     depends: ['MyOtherBundle'],

     // Optional
-    // Dependency-injected function used to configure this bundle's providers before the application starts
+    // Dependency-injected function used to configure this bundle's providers before the application starts.
+    // May return a promise to perform long-running operations.
     config: function(ServiceOneProvider, ServiceTwoProvider) {  },

     // Optional
     // Dependency-injected function used to initialize this bundle and its services
+    // May return a promise to perform long-running operations.
     run: function(ServiceOne, ServiceTwo) { },

     // Optional